SURFscz/SRAMsync/README.md

 #### CuaScriptGenerator configuration

 The `CuaScriptGenerator` class needs to know a few things in order to be able to generate a bash script based on the `sara_usertools`.
-First of all, there is the name of the generated script.
+First, there is the name of the generated script.
 This is specified by: `filename:`.
 Then there are the three commands for adding, modifying and checking groups and users:
 `add_cmd:`, `modify_cmd:`, `check_cmd` and `sshkey_cmd`.
 All commands can be